 Quality of life is tied not only to medical care but also to emotional and social care.
 To shield our residents against social isolation, Coeur d’Alene Health and Rehab is engaging various means of technology so that our residents can visit with their friends and family through Skype, Zoom, Facetime, and any other methods to which families and loved ones have access.
 Our life enrichment teams in the communities have identified a number of engaging and fun activities that our residents can enjoy while they’re away from the broader community.
 Our goal is to have the least disruption to our residents’ lives while simultaneously respecting this novel virus and assembling barriers to block its entry into our communities.

 In times of crisis, the understated heroes among us tend to quietly emerge, and that is our experience at Coeur d’Alene Health and Rehab.
 Our team of medical professionals and caregivers in our communities is surpassing expectations.
-Their level of strength, fortitude, and commitment shines in good times, and they are truly a force for good in these tremendously challenging times.
+Their level of strength, fortitude, and commitment shine in good times, and they are truly a force for good in these tremendously challenging times.

 If we all remain vigilant and follow the good hand hygiene and respiratory etiquette instructions of the infectious disease medical experts, we’ll continue to move toward the solutions.
-We have posted on our web site a number of resources including the CDC guidelines for stopping COVID-19.
+We have posted on our website a number of resources including the CDC guidelines for stopping COVID-19.
 They are worth reading often and executing daily.

 Keep the faith.
 We can and we will prevail.